apache/beam/website/www/site/content/en/documentation/programming-guide.md

 Simple combine operations, such as sums, can usually be implemented as a simple function.
+More complex combination operations might require you to create a
+<span class="language-java language-py">subclass of</span> `CombineFn`
-More complex combination operations might require you to create a subclass of `CombineFn` that has an accumulation type distinct from the input/output type.
+that has an accumulation type distinct from the input/output type.

 ##### 4.2.4.1.
 Simple combinations using simple functions {#simple-combines}